-This page answers the frequently asked questions about CockroachCloud Free (beta) and the paid version of CockroachCloud.
+This page answers the frequently asked questions about CockroachDB Serverless (beta) and CockroachDB Dedicated.

 Why are certain regions in AWS and GCP not available?

 We run CockroachDB Cloud in EKS and GKE - the managed Kubernetes offerings for AWS and GCP respectively - and support all regions that the offerings are available in.
 If a particular region is not available on the CockroachDB Cloud Console, that is due to the cloud provider not supporting the managed Kubernetes offering in that region.
 See list of EKS regions and list of GKE regions for details.

 Known issue: In addition to the non-GKE regions, we had to temporarily disable the following GCP regions due to GCP's quota restrictions: